Skip to content

 When navigating a session, the interaction revolves around querying the system for insights.
 A regular interaction will follow the procedure below:

 1. Initial query: You start by asking a question relevant to your type of connection.
-For example, if you’re using AWS, you can ask, “What caused the 5xx errors in API Gateway on 2024-10-17?”
+For example, if you want to get a log alert, you can ask, “Are there any active log alerts relevant to this project in the past one week?” (or select a question from the prompts provided).

 sessions